-- February 8th-12: Our service project will likely be trail work within the National Park trail system.
-Staff will transport us to our service site each day from approximately 8am-1pm.
-We will have one free day during the week (we will have an organized boat and snorkel excursion to Virgin Gorda and Jost Van Dyke in the BVI that day!)
+- February 21-25: Our service project will likely be trail work within the National Park trail system.
+Staff will transport us to our service site each day from approximately 8am-2pm.
+We will have one free day during the week (we will have an organized boat and snorkel excursion to that day!)
 Afternoons and evenings are available for us to explore the island and relax by the beautiful Caribbean waters!

 - Accommodations at Cinnamon Bay Campground- shared platform tents

 - Transportation- we will be renting a van for the week